 All about the grace!
 Remembering KS Ranjitsinhji

-Today is the 144th birth anniversary of Indian-born former England cricketer KS Ranjitsinhji.
+On this day in 1896, Indian-born former England cricketer KS Ranjitsinhji achieved a uniq feat of scoring two first-class hundreds on the same day.
 Let's take a look at some interesting trivia about the graceful batsman who invented the leg glance.

-On 31 August 1915, he lost an eye in a hunting accident that affected his cricket in the later part of his career as he found it difficul to focus on the ball properly with one eye.
+- On August 31, 1915, he lost an eye in a hunting accident that affected his cricket in the latter part of his career as he found it difficult to focus on the ball properly with one eye.